 Finally, we have adhidaivika (daivika is related to the Sanskrit word deva, bright being).
 In this case it means “bright cosmos.”
 So any pain arising from a force of nature—earthquakes, hurricanes, storms of all kinds, things that are bigger than us and beyond our control—is adhidaivika duhkha.
 This discomfort could be minor (disappointment because our baseball game was rained out) or major (property damage or injury, or worse, due to a tornado).

 You can glimpse more about the nature of pain by looking at two Sanskrit terms: heya and duhkha (Yoga Sutra 2:16).
-As we discussed in an earlier post, heya means “that which is to be avoided, abandoned, rejected”—an apt description of pain.
+As the Yoga Sutra goes on to explain, heya means “that which is to be avoided, abandoned, rejected”—an apt description of pain.
 The other word, duhkha, can be divided into two parts: duh and kha.
 Kha means “space.”
 It implies any sort of empty space, from small to immense.
 Kha also describes the space found in the hub of a wheel, around the central axle.
 Duh means “to torment or to afflict.”
 When the words duh and kha are joined, they signify the pain or affliction of a space—physical, psychological, or spiritual.
 Thus duhkha might refer to the pain of an earache, of losing a race, of divorce, or of fighting in a war that we know is unfair.
 What we have to remember is that pain is essentially a psychological event, unfolding in an inner realm of likes and dislikes.

 Changing Our Attitude Toward Pain: 3 Steps